tats-u/goldmark-cjk-friendly/README.md

 ```

 - `CJKFriendlyEmphasis`: The basic extension without GFM strikethrough support
 - `CJKFriendlyEmphasisAndStrikethrough`: The basic extension with GFM strikethrough support.
-You do not need to add Goldmark's `Strikethrough` extension if you use this extension.
+You do not need to add goldmark's `Strikethrough` extension if you use this extension.
 - `CJKFriendlyStrikethrough`: `CJKFriendlyEmphasisAndStrikethrough` - `CJKFriendlyEmphasis`.
 However, you do not need to prefer this extension to `CJKFriendlyEmphasisAndStrikethrough` since you will want to use `CJKFriendlyEmphasis` and `CJKFriendlyStrikethrough` together.
-Use this extension only if you want to switch between this extension and Goldmark's plain `Strikethrough` extension.
+Use this extension only if you want to switch between this extension and goldmark's plain `Strikethrough` extension.

-## Comparison with Goldmark's `EscapedSpace` extension
+## Comparison with goldmark's `EscapedSpace` extension

-Combining this extension with Goldmark's `EscapedSpace` extension is welcome.
+Combining this extension with goldmark's `EscapedSpace` extension is welcome.
 They are not mutually exclusive.
-If you meet a case that cannot be emphasized with this extension, you can rely on Goldmark's `EscapedSpace` extension:
+If you meet a case that cannot be emphasized with this extension, you can rely on goldmark's `EscapedSpace` extension:

 ```md
 a\ **()**\ aあ**()**あ